ntwrkguru/pyez/README.md

 No muss, no fuss, no fillers or fluff.
 Just Ubuntu + the Junos PyEZ packages.

+## About Junos PyEZ

+*Junos PyEZ* is a Python library to remotely manage/automate Junos devices.
+The user is NOT required: (a) to be a "Software Programmer™", (b) have sophisticated knowledge of Junos, or (b) have a complex understanding of the Junos XML API.
+More information can be found on the [py-junos-eznc Github page](https://github.com/Juniper/py-junos-eznc/blob/master/README.md).

 ## Prerequisites

 Install [Docker](https://docs.docker.com "Getting started with Docker")